Sounds of Silence: Cover artwork

 The album cover photo features the duo on a trail looking back towards the camera.
-It was shot at Franklin Canyon Park in Los Angeles, California.
+It was shot by Guy Webster at Franklin Canyon Park in Los Angeles, California.
 The secondary school scarves they are wearing were from The Campion School, Hornchurch, UK.
-This school was attended by the boys of the Brentwood family, where Paul lodged during his time in the UK.
+This school was attended by the boys of the Brentwood family, where Simon lodged during his time in the UK.
 The back of the LP has candid shots of the duo and quotes a few lyrics from each song.

 There are three variations of the original LP's artwork.
 The first issue lists the duo's names' fully capitalized on one line, the album title fully capitalized on another, and no song titles.
-The second issue capitalizes only the first letter of each word, and features the tracklist.
+The second issue capitalizes only the first letter of each word and features the tracklist.
 The third has the same front cover as the second, but the back cover airbrushes out the copies of Tiger Beat magazine Garfunkel is holding in the photos.

 The original LP label mistakenly spells "Anji" as "Angie" and credits it to Bert Jansch, who had recorded it for his 1965 debut album.
 The back cover of the original LP sleeve properly credits Davey Graham as composer but retains the "Angie" misspelling.
 Both errors were corrected for subsequent reissues.

 On older LP and CD issues of the album, "The Sound of Silence" is titled as "The Sounds of Silence" on both the cover and label, and "We've Got a Groovy Thing Goin'" is titled "We've Got a Groovey Thing Goin'".